Sironi-00/portfolio/README.md

 my portfolio site

 # Fani Sironi Ndou
-my portofolio site with simplistic main page, containing attributes about me.
+my portfolio site with simplistic main page, containing attributes about me.
-- (:hover) On Mobile clcking the Timelime reveils move information
+- :hover On Mobile clacking the Timeline reveals move information

-The projects page for renders projects which are stored as an arry of objects in `projectObjects.js` file.
+The projects page for renders projects which are stored as an array of objects in `projectObjects.js` file.
 This will make it easy to add more projects without worrying about the code.

 ``schema``